akvo/akvo-product-design/FLOW/Features/110-LookupQuestions/FunctionalDesing.md

      1. New question type - lookup question
      2. Opens lookup question Settings
      3. In Settings select folder > survey > form > question (user selects second form + question, from where the lookup question will reference the collected data)
+        - the user will be able to select multiple references (question + anwer) from the chosen form to create the lookup dropdown.
+           - In form A I select “Name” as my reference from form B. I add “picture” to be shown next to name in dropdown.
+When collecting data user see a list of Name + picture
      4. In Settings select how it will display on the app: dropdown: if it is a single select or multiselect via check boxes (dropdown with multiselect needs a good UI visalization)
      5. Confirm/ Save button or Cancel button
-   - When previewing the survey user gets a visual confirmation of the added question + dropdown/option list,  where she can see the looked up options from her selected survey > form
+   - When previewing the survey user gets a visual confirmation of the added lookup question + dropdown/option list, where she can see the looked up options from her selected survey > form
-   - The question ‘name’ will be by default the same as the name of the lookedup question from the referenced form
+   - The question ‘name’ will be by default the same as the name of the lookedup question(s) from the referenced form (using the same principle as we currently build data point names)
    - User can add a lookup question reference from these question types: Free text, number, photo.
    - Lookup question cannot be used as a ‘data point name’.
    - Dependecy rule: